sofiaKats/server-client/README.txt

 Code deficiency:
 - The program is fully implemented but works for one client at a time and not many clients at the same time.
+- If the directory already exists in the client i do not delete it, so make sure you delete the directory if you re-run the program.

 *******************************************************
 Other than the above the code should execute just fine. for any questions message me at: sdi1800070@di.uoa.gr
 *******************************************************

+// I tried my program with code-6-set directory from topic 6.

 ---- When running the program expect the execution to look like this ----
 -------------------------------------------------------------------------